isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

     }

 *Note:* You shouldn't ever set UUID to 'required' because sometimes a sample doesn't have a UUID, and the attempt to insert a 'null' will cause the cohort export to fail.

+* GCS: This will save the details of the cohort in a Google Cloud Storage location specified by you
 * Share: This will share the web view of the cohorts with users you select by entering the users e-mail.
-If the email address you entered in not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email entered)."
+If the email address you entered in is not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to log into the site first:(email entered)."

 Current Filters Panel
 =====================